KollaChandini/simple-website/README.md

-## Project1: To run a simple website
+## Project: To run a simple website
 This project is about how to run a website on a Linux vm with Ubuntu, Vagrant and Apache HTTP Server.

 ## Prerequisites